 Consider the possibility that the Arab-Israeli shouldn’t be so complicated for anyone outside it to understand, at least as far as getting the general gist.
 Write a list of the grievances of one side and a list of grievances from the other.
 Realize they’ve been going at it for years.
 A lot of people have a vested interest in keeping the fight going.
 The players today were born into it and they’ll probably be passing the hate on to their children.

 I suspect that being boring, in Gainsborough’s case, was a type of defense.
 A way of staying alive.
 Being boring can be a form of attack too, like when you’re writing a contract you don’t want someone to read.

 There are other places where there’s a heritage of hate too, like the Serbian-Bosnian conflict.

-The chances getting a straight answer out of anyone and learning “the truth” is extremely slim.
+The chances of getting a straight answer out of anyone and learning “the truth” are extremely slim.
 Even then, “the truth” isn’t going to be universally acknowledged.
 Remember, too, that lies can be carefully constructed to appear as the truth.

 The best you can hope for in studying it is the why and how we mitigate the effects of years of hate.

 Today they read things like this on podcasts and on sleep apps